 Digestive problems may include intolerable bloating, irregular bowel habits, intestinal permeability or acid reflux, but some symptoms of a gut disorder can show up outside of the gut itself manifesting as seemingly unrelated signs such as joint pain, brain fog, mood swings, anemia, unexplained weight gain, troubled skin, fatigue and headaches.

-At Gut Reaction, I will assess potential factors undermining your gut health and, as appropriate, incorporate nourishing, gut-supportive foods and nutritional practices in your personalised programme in order to help restore balance, optimise digestive function and lift your overall health potential in the process.
+At Gut Reaction, I will assess potential factors undermining your gut health and, as appropriate, incorporate nourishing, gut-supportive foods and other nutritional and lifestyle practices in your personalised programme in order to help restore balance, optimise digestive function and lift your overall health potential in the process.

-So whilst a large part of my role is to educate you to make informed diet and lifestyle choices, I also believe lasting, enjoyable eating habits depend on you developing an authentic and intuitive relationship with your body and with food - and I'd love to show you how.
+A large part of my role is to educate you to make informed diet and lifestyle choices, but I also believe lasting, enjoyable eating habits depend on you developing an authentic, intuitive relationship with your body and with food - and I'd love to show you how.